sdp-projects/travel_tourism_hospitaity/README.md

 - **Travel Guide:** Curated recommendations for top destinations and attractions.
 - **Payment Gateway:** Secure and efficient payment options for seamless transactions.
 - **Travel Support Bot:** Personal assistance powered by data science, providing personalized travel recommendations.
-- **Mathematical Programming:** Enabled to suggest the best and most cost-effective travel solutions.

 ## Objective
 To create an efficient and user-friendly travel planning platform using: